-We are dependent upon GSV Asset Management's senior investment professionals for our future success, particularly Michael T. Moe, Stephen D. Bard, Luben Pampoulov and Matthew Hanson.
+We are dependent upon GSV Asset Management's senior investment professionals for our future success, particularly Michael T. Moe, Mark W. Flynn, David V. Crowder, Stephen D. Bard, Luben Pampoulov and Matthew Hanson.
 If we lose any of our investment adviser's senior investment professionals, our ability to implement our business strategy could be significantly harmed.

 We depend on the diligence, skill and network of business contacts of the GSV Asset Management's senior investment professionals.
 These senior investment professionals, together with other investment professionals employed by GSV Asset Management, evaluate, negotiate, structure, close, monitor and service our investments.
-Our future success will depend to a significant extent on the continued service and coordination of our investment adviser's senior investment professionals, particularly Michael T. Moe, Stephen D. Bard, Luben Pampoulov and Matthew Hanson.
+Our future success will depend to a significant extent on the continued service and coordination of our investment adviser's senior investment professionals, particularly Michael T. Moe, Mark W. Flynn, David V. Crowder, Stephen D. Bard, Luben Pampoulov and Matthew Hanson.
 None of Messrs.
-Moe, Bard, Pampoulov or Hanson is subject to an employment contract, and none receive any compensation from us.
+Moe, Flynn, Crowder, Bard, Pampoulov or Hanson is subject to an employment contract, and none receive any compensation from us.
 None of Messrs.
-Moe, Bard, Pampoulov or Hanson devote all of their business time to our operations, and each have other demands on their time as a result of their other activities.
+Moe, Flynn, Crowder, Bard, Pampoulov or Hanson devote all of their business time to our operations, and each have other demands on their time as a result of their other activities.
 The departure of any of these individuals could have a material adverse effect on our ability to achieve our investment objective.

-None of the GSV Asset Management's senior investment professionals or Advisory Board members, including Michael T. Moe, Stephen D. Bard, David V. Crowder, Luben Pampoulov and Matthew Hanson, are subject to employment agreements, and there can be no assurance that our investment adviser will be successful in retaining its senior investment professionals.
+None of the GSV Asset Management's senior investment professionals or Advisory Board members, including Michael T. Moe, Mark W. Flynn, David V. Crowder, Stephen D. Bard, Luben Pampoulov and Matthew Hanson, are subject to employment agreements, and there can be no assurance that our investment adviser will be successful in retaining its senior investment professionals.

-None of the members of GSV Asset Management's senior investment professionals or its Advisory Board members, including Michael T. Moe, Stephen D. Bard, David V. Crowder, Luben Pampoulov and Matthew Hanson, are subject to employment agreements.
+None of the members of GSV Asset Management's senior investment professionals or its Advisory Board members, including Michael T. Moe, Mark W. Flynn, David V. Crowder, Stephen D. Bard, Luben Pampoulov and Matthew Hanson, are subject to employment agreements.
 As a result, although Messrs.
-Moe, Bard, Pampoulov and Hanson comprise the principals of GSV Asset Management, they are free to terminate their employment with GSV Asset Management at any time.
+Moe, Flynn, Crowder, Bard, Pampoulov and Hanson comprise the principals of GSV Asset Management, they are free to terminate their employment with GSV Asset Management at any time.
 In addition, none of our investment adviser's senior investment professionals or the Advisory Board members, including Messrs.
-Moe, Bard, Crowder, Pampoulov and Hanson, are subject to any non-compete agreements that would restrict their ability to provide investment advisory services to an entity with an investment objective similar to our own in the event they were to terminate their employment with GSV Asset Management, or if GSV Asset Management were to no longer serve as our investment adviser.
+Moe, Flynn, Crowder, Bard, Pampoulov and Hanson, are subject to any non-compete agreements that would restrict their ability to provide investment advisory services to an entity with an investment objective similar to our own in the event they were to terminate their employment with GSV Asset Management, or if GSV Asset Management were to no longer serve as our investment adviser.
 There can be no assurance that our investment adviser will be successful in retaining its senior investment professionals or the Advisory Board members, including Messrs.
-Moe, Bard, Crowder, Pampoulov and Hanson.
-The departure of any of Messrs.
-Moe, Bard, Crowder, Pampoulov or Hanson could have a material adverse effect on our ability to achieve our investment objective.
+Moe, Flynn, Crowder, Bard, Pampoulov or Hanson could have a material adverse effect on our ability to achieve our investment objective.